Plexos / An Introduction To Plexos

 ⠀In the case of Plexos and how it relates to the metaverse, it shouldn't be immediately apparent, as it is not what we understand as a "3D space", but in a way it is... just from a different angle.
 The term "hypertext", coined by Ted Nelson in 1963, was conceived as a way to describe a new way to experience written language, where textual information would exist within a self-referenced, self-accessible network, the prefix -hyper denoting a new space through which nodes of data would link; a hyperspace if you will, a new dimension if I may.

-⠀And so, Plexos tries to put a face to this meta highway of data, to have one place where all of your roads of most interest could converge; a vantage point beyond the documents for a more powerful view to the net.
+⠀And so, Plexos tries to put a face to this meta highway of data, to have one place where all of your roads of most interest could converge; a vantage point beyond the documents for a more powerful view of the net.

 Is this meta enough?